What is FAFSA?

 Step 3: Enter your name, DOB, SSN, contact information, and challenge questions and answers.

-Step 6: Confirm your email address using the secure code, which will be sent to the email address you entered when you created your FSA ID.
+Step 6: Confirm your email address and phone number using the secure code, which will be sent to the email address you entered when you created your FSA ID.
 Once you verify your email address, you can use it instead of your username to login to the website.

 Please contact the financial aid office with any questions.